attackevals/ael/Enterprise/cl0p/README.md

 All other pre-built executables have been removed.
 To rebuild the binaries, follow the documentation for the respective binary.

+#### Infrastructure Configuration

+The [Resources/setup folder](./Resources/setup/) contains the infrastructure setup, including Terraform, Ansible, and related configurations and code.

 ### Emulation Key Software 💻

 - [SDBbot](./Resources/sdbbot/)